-Over the past few months, climate change has rocketed straight into the (gooey) centre of the media.
-But with all the stats and opinions out there it’s easy to forget why there’s all this fuss in the first place.
+Over the past few months there’s been a lot of talk about a ‘Green Recovery’ from COVID-19 – meaning a recovery where plans to tackle climate change go hand in hand with plans to support the economy.
+But with all the other news at the moment, it’s easy to forget why there’s all this fuss in the first place.
 What does climate change even mean?

 In a nutshell, climate change simply means a change in the average global temperature, which as it stands now is 15C.
 Although throughout earth’s history this average has gone up and down, the rate of warming we’re seeing now is the fastest ever recorded.
 It’s being caused by us, burning fossil fuels and releasing loads of greenhouse gasses into the atmosphere.
 And a change of just a few degrees impacts pretty much every part of the natural world and human civilisation.
 But what these effects are, and what they really mean, often get left out of what we see in the news.

 In short, a lot.
 You might have heard figures like 1.5C and 2C get thrown about, and it’s easy to get this mixed up with the temperatures we experience in our everyday lives.
 After all an increase of about 2C in the dead of winter isn’t likely to be a bad thing for many of us living in the UK!
 But the weather and climate, although related, are different things and a difference of 2C to average global temperatures could mean drastic changes to weather across the world.
 That means more extreme weather events like hurricanes, heatwaves, floods and droughts.
 It also means all that ice in the north and south poles could melt, causing sea levels to rise to the point of submerging many of the world’s major cities under water.